 De Nieuwe Yoga School is excited to announce a five-day, 50-hour yoga therapeutics training with internationally renown teacher Ross Rayburn.
+He is one of the teachers of Leah Kline, Sandra Carson and Johan Noorloos.

 Students not presently teaching but who are interested in learning about yoga therapeutics are invited to attend the training although there will be some foundational reading required prior to the beginning of the training.